Clean, Old-Fashioned Hate

-Clean, Old-Fashioned Hate is the name given to the Georgia–Georgia Tech football rivalry.
-It is an American college football rivalry between the Georgia Bulldogs and the Georgia Tech Yellow Jackets.
+Clean, Old-Fashioned Hate is an American college football rivalry between the Georgia Bulldogs and the Georgia Tech Yellow Jackets.
 The two Southern universities are located in the U.S. state of Georgia and are separated by 70 mi.
 They have been heated rivals since 1893.

 The sports rivalry between the two institutions has traditionally focused on football, a sport in which both programs have historically been successful, with an annual game often held on Thanksgiving weekend.
 However, they compete in a variety of other intercollegiate sports, as well as competing for government and private funding, potential students, and academic recognition regionally and nationally.

 The University of Georgia (commonly referred to as UGA, or Georgia) is located in the college town of Athens, and is a liberal arts research university.
 The Georgia Institute of Technology (commonly referred to as Georgia Tech, Tech, or GT) is a science, technology, engineering, and mathematics research university with a metropolitan campus in Midtown Atlanta.
 Georgia competes athletically in the Southeastern Conference while Georgia Tech competes in the Atlantic Coast Conference since 1979 after leaving the SEC in 1964.

 The two teams have won eight national titles in football.
 Georgia Tech claims four national championships: 1917, 1928, 1952, and 1990.
 Georgia also claims four titles: 1942, 1980, 2021, and 2022.
 Georgia also has won a title in baseball in 1990.
 Both schools have also seen prominence in men's basketball, with Georgia Tech reaching the Final Fours of 1990 and 2004 (when it reached the National Championship game).
 Georgia made the Final Four in its first NCAA Tournament appearance in 1983.

 Series history

 Establishment

-Georgia was the first state-chartered school in the U.S., founded on January 27, 1785.
+Georgia is the first land-grant university in the U.S., founded on January 27, 1785.
 Georgia Tech was founded 100 years later on October 13, 1885.
 Patrick Hues Mell, the president of the University of Georgia at that time, was a firm believer that the new school should be located in Athens with UGA's main campus, like the Agricultural and Mechanical School.
 Despite Mell's arguments, the new school was located near what was then the northern city limits of Atlanta.

 The first known hostilities between the two schools trace back to 1891.
 The University of Georgia's literary magazine declared the school's colors to be "old gold, black, and crimson."
 Dr. Charles H. Herty, the first UGA football coach, felt that old gold was too similar to yellow and that yellow "symbolized cowardice."
 Also in 1891, a student vote chose old gold and white as Georgia Tech's school colors.
 After the 1893 football game against Tech, Herty removed old gold as an official school color.
 Tech first used old gold for their uniforms, as a proverbial slap in the face to UGA, in their first unofficial football game against Auburn in 1891.
 Georgia Tech's school colors were henceforth old gold and white.